Shanghai lockdown: Residents demand release, and some get it

 “We have already been given at least three different dates when we are going to reopen, and none of them were real,” said Weronika Truszczynska, a graduate student from Poland who posted vlogs about her experience.

 “The residential committee told us you can wait a week, we are going to reopen probably on June 1st,” she said.
 “No one believed it.”
-More than a dozen residents of her complex, many under umbrellas on a rainy day, confronted their managers on Tuesday, two days after the Sunday night breakout at the upscale Huixianju compound.
+Two days after the Sunday night breakout at the upscale Huixianju compound, more than a dozen residents of Truszczynska's complex confronted their managers on a rainy Tuesday.

-The residents, who were mostly Chinese, demanded to be allowed to leave without time limits or restrictions on how many per household.

-After the demands were not met, some returned to protest a second day.
-This time, four police officers stood watch.

 The importance of neighbourhood committees dwindled in the 1990s as the Communist Party relaxed restrictions on the movement of citizens, but they have been undergoing a resurgence in an ongoing tightening of societal controls under President Xi Jinping.